predicatelabs/predicate-paxos/README.md

 ```

 ## Local Development
 For local development, it is recommended to run an anvil fork for mainnet.
-Alternatively, there's scripts in `Makefile` to deploy
+Alternatively, there's `DeployTokensAndPool.s.sol` to deploy PoolManager, PositionManager etc.
-PoolManager, PositionManager etc

-To run a local anvil fork:
+To run a mainnet anvil fork:
 ```
 anvil --fork-url <MAINNET_URL> --fork-block-number 22197233
 ```

 For testing with mainnet anvil fork:

-**Makefile Updates**
+**Makefile updates**
-- Update ENV variable as `NETWORK=MAINNET`.
+- Verify `NETWORK=MAINNET` in Makefile.
 This enables our network selector in script to use mainnet addresses for tokens, poolmanager etc.
-- Update ENV variable for `DEPLOYER_ECDSA_PRIV_KEY` to a key that has USDL, wUSDL and USDC (this is not consumed in testing as we are running local fork but is required)
+- Update ENV variable for `DEPLOYER_ECDSA_PRIV_KEY` to the key that has USDL, wUSDL and USDC on mainnet (this is not consumed in testing as we are running local fork but is required)
-- Update ENV varialbe as `POLICY_ID=x-test-policy`

 **Steps**
 1. Run `make deploy-router` to deploy V4 router.
-Update `SWAP_ROUTER_ADDRESS` env variable in Makefile
+2. Update `SWAP_ROUTER_ADDRESS` env variable in Makefile from this deployment
-2. Run `make deploy-predicate-hook` to deploy standalone predicate hook contract.
-Update `PREDICATE_HOOK_ADDRESS` env variable in Makefile
+3. Run `make deploy-predicate-hook` to deploy standalone predicate hook contract.
+4. Update `PREDICATE_HOOK_ADDRESS` env variable in Makefile from this deployment
-3. Run `make create-pool-and-mint-liquidity`.
+5. Run `make create-pool-and-mint-liquidity`.
 This deploys a V4 pool and mints necessary liquidity as well
-4. Run `make deploy-auto-wrapper` to deploy auto wrapper and create ghost pool.
-Update `AUTO_WRAPPER_HOOK_ADDRESS` env variable in Makefile.
+6. Run `make deploy-auto-wrapper` to deploy auto wrapper and create ghost pool.
+7. Update `AUTO_WRAPPER_HOOK_ADDRESS` env variable in Makefile from this deployment
-5. Run `make swap-usdc-for-usdl-exact-in`.
+8. Run `make swap-usdc-for-usdl-exact-in`.
 This will swap USDC for USDL on the ghost + liquidity pools that we just configured. (there's some more options available in the script that can be used).

-*Note: Predicate signature validation is skipped as the predicate hook owner is added to an authorized owner allow-list during hook creation.*
+*Note: Predicate signature validation is skipped for local testing as the predicate hook owner is added to an authorized owner allow-list during hook creation.*

 ## Testing